Zahab163/Zahab163/README.md

 # 👋 Hi there, I'm Zahabia Ahmed

-Welcome to my GitHub!a methodical and curious developer passionate about turning data into engaging digital experiences.
+Welcome to my GitHub!
+A methodical and curious developer passionate about turning data into engaging digital experiences.
 I enjoy blending creativity with technical precision, especially through web-based solutions like Streamlit.
 This repo is where I’ll be building and sharing my journey into **Artificial Intelligence**, **Data Science**, and other interactive app-based projects.
 I’m a developer with a knack for turning ideas into practical, interactive tools.
 My work blends **creativity**, **code**, and **real-world insight**, whether I'm analyzing traffic patterns or crafting productivity apps.
 This is where I document my learning journey especially in AI and Data Science.

 ---